BitcoinDesign/Guide/guide/payments/request.md

 #### Payment link

 Payment links are hypertext that contain a bitcoin payment request.
-They often contain a [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), **bitcoin:** for an on-chain and **lightning:** for Lightning, so they can be identified by the device clicking them.
-Other data is also usually included in these payment links alongside the request such as a note or label.
+They often contain a [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), `bitcoin:` for an on-chain and `lightning:` for Lightning, so they can be identified by the device clicking them.
+Other data is also usually included in these payment links, alongside the request such as a note or label.

 #### QR code